RenukaKapila/DATA3402-Kaggle-Project-/README.md

 The most useful visualization was the **service rating difference chart**.

-This chart compared average service ratings between satisfied and dissatisfied passengers for features such as:
+This chart compared average service ratings between satisfied and dissatisfied passengers for features such as Online boarding, Inflight wifi service, Seat comfort and so on.

-- Online boarding
-- Inflight wifi service
-- Seat comfort
-- Inflight entertainment
-- On-board service
-- Leg room service
-- Cleanliness
-- Food and drink
-- Checkin service
-- Ease of Online booking

 The biggest difference was **Online boarding**.
 Satisfied passengers gave much higher online boarding ratings than dissatisfied passengers.